chris114ab/EasyEats/README.md

 # EasyEats
-App development project from 2019: \n
+App development project from 2019:<br />
 Basic app with the main aim to make shopping lists easier and reduce food waste:
 The app allowed users to enter set types of meals they eat with each ingredient, Then when they went to shop, they can simply check what ingredients they need for X servings of meal 1 and Y servings of meal 2